Dentect/Dentect/README.md

-# dental-diseases-detection-model
+# Dentect for Dental Diseases Detection - Model
-Make an application which dentists can use to diagnose specific abnormalities in less time and with better accuracy.
-Detecting dental anomalies from panoramic dental radiography.
+A website application that dentists can use to diagnose specific abnormalities in less time and with better accuracy using panoramic dental radiography.